leemings98-source/RetailSales/README.md

 7. How reliable are the dataset's reported sales and profit values?

 ### Data Structure Overview
-The dataset's base structure is made up of one table and 20 columns and consists of 4,200 rows of data.
+The dataset's base structure is made up of one table and 20 columns and consists of 4,200 rows of data providing a suitable sample for exploratory analysis.
 | Column | Meaning | Type |
 |---------|--------------------|----------------------------|
 |Order id|Unique order identifier|ID|